dowan/canopsis-webcore/src/canopsis/uiv1_themes/README.md

 ## Continuous Integration

+### Tests

+The last build was not a full build.
+Please use the "full-compile" npm script to make test results show up here.

+### Lint

-Tested on commit : [ERROR : The brick is not in a dedicated git repository].
+Tested on commit : 60420c1.

 | Target | Status | Log |
 | ------ | ------ | --- |
 | Lint   | :ok: OK |  |

 ## Code Notes